JMO3E/Case-Study-Bike-Shares/README.md

-# Case Study: How Does a Bike-Share Navigate Speedy Success?
+# Case Study: How Does a Bike-Share Business Navigate Speedy Success?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the Google Data Analytics final project.
 The objective of the capstone is to help Cyclistic, a company of that focus on renting bike and is base in Chicago with a total of 5824 bicycles that are geotracked and locked into a network with 689 stations.